reactive-python/reactpy-django/docs/src/reference/components.md

 ## View To Component

+Automatically convert a Django view into a component.

+At this time, this works best with static views that do not rely on HTTP methods other than `GET`.

-Convert any Django view into a ReactPy component by using this decorator.
-Compatible with [Function Based Views](https://docs.djangoproject.com/en/dev/topics/http/views/) and [Class Based Views](https://docs.djangoproject.com/en/dev/topics/class-based-views/).
-Views can be sync or async.
+Compatible with sync or async [Function Based Views](https://docs.djangoproject.com/en/dev/topics/http/views/) and [Class Based Views](https://docs.djangoproject.com/en/dev/topics/class-based-views/).

 === "components.py"

     ```python
     {% include "../../python/vtc.py" %}
+    ```

+=== "views.py"

+    ```python
+    {% include "../../python/hello_world_fbv.py" %}
     ```

 ??? example "See Interface"